 Wood floors are the crowning glory of any home.
 They’re beautiful, shiny, and rich in hue and character.
-As gorgeous as they are, though, wood floors can sometimes be a bit of a challenge to maintain.
+As gorgeous as they are, though, cleaning hardwood floors can be a bit of a challenge.
 They require consistent care and routine cleanings, as well as an understanding of which products are OK to use and which are not.
 For the full rundown of the products you should never use on your wood floors—and what you ought to be using instead—check out this essential advice from cleaning pros.
 Following these tips will be well worth it since wood floors are the absolute best type of flooring for increasing your home’s value.

 Ammonia is a pungent chemical that has many cleaning uses in your home, but it should never be used on hardwood floors.
 “The ingredient damages the surface and dissolves the lignin in the wood,” explains Leanne Stapf, chief operating officer at The Cleaning Authority.
 If you’re looking for a heavy-duty wood floor cleaner that’ll cut through serious gunk, try Zep Commercial Hardwood and Laminate.
 Bonus: It can also be used on baseboards, cabinet doors, and crown molding.
 A big FYI: When you do use ammonia, never combine it with bleach.
 That pair is among the cleaning products you should never mix.